Chuck's Cyber Wall

-As most of us know, there has been a growing trend towards online shopping over the past decade.
-Whether we’re actually making purchases online or looking for the best prices, we’re increasingly going to the internet to buy stuff.
-And as the 2020 Holiday Season takes off, we’re seeing an unprecedented number of people shopping online.
+As most of us know, when you order something off the internet, you get Site Notifications – these are the alerts that tell us the delivery driver is close or the package has arrived.
+With a growing trend towards online shopping over the past decade, whether we’re actually making purchases online or looking for the best prices, we’re increasingly going to the internet to buy stuff.

-On the plus side, if 2020 has taught us anything, it’s the importance of cybersecurity.
-While we have seen more security threats this year than ever before, and cybercrime damage costs are expected to reach $6 trillion annually in 2021, we’ve also seen an explosion of security integration.
+While we’re more aware of security threats than ever before, cybercrime damage costs are expected to land well above the $8 trillion annual estimate.
+We’ve also seen an explosion of security integration.
 Businesses across the world are addressing security concerns and implementing protections for themselves and their customers.

 But that doesn’t mean they always have your best interests at heart.